-Best Practices for Wood Fence Protection During the Summer
+Best Practices for Wood Fence Protection

 Summers in New England are hot and humid.
 Combined with the amount of rainfall that typically occurs in the spring, many aspects of your property might need extra care during the summer heat, and your fence is not an exception.

 That is especially true if your fence is made of wood—from color-fading to rotting, protecting your fence from the environmental impacts of the warm and rainy season is important if you want to keep it functional and attractive for many years.
 While natural weathering will still take place, the process can be slowed with a proper maintenance.
-Read on for some light summer maintenance tips to help protect your fence this season.
+Read on for some light maintenance tips to help protect your fence this season.